sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

    - Name: `ContosoSportsLeague`

-   - Value: **Enter the Connection String for the SQL Database just created**
+   - Value: **Enter the Connection String for the SQL Database just created**.

    - Type: `SQLAzure`